Divorce - Filing for in Nova Scotia

 Q-How much does it cost to get an uncontested divorce in Nova Scotia?

 Generally, it costs more to hire a senior lawyer than a junior one.
 If you are concerned about the cost, ask about the lawyer's hourly rate, and whether there is a junior lawyer at the firm who can help with the paperwork to save money.
+Some lawyers may also be willing to just help with part of the work.
+If a lawyer just helps with part of a case it is sometimes called a "Limited Scope Retainer".

 In addition to this, the other spouse will need to obtain independent legal advice from a different lawyer.
 If the separation agreement is fair to both spouses and no major changes are necessary, this will cost a few hundred dollars.